 I’m a visual artist - pretty handy with a variety of tools (watercolor, oil & acrylic, printmaking, etc).
 I use whatever it takes to get the job done.
 Ideas come from reading, listening, observing and sometimes out of nowhere - these concepts seem important, so I make them into art.
 They manifest as landscapes, abstract designs, portraits, cartoons or whatever helps them see the light of day and are mostly symbolic of something meaningful to me, or at least fun.

 Having returned to school after my children were grown allowed me the experience of bonding with artists half my age.
 I believe learning and working alongside my younger friends taught me to be more innovative in my approach to art making; it expanded my ability to adapt to ever-changing methods in technology and media.
-I earned a BFA degree from NIU in 1989, shortly before my 40th birthday and dove into creating and exhibiting one series after another, poring my heart out with gusto!
+I earned a BFA degree from Northern Illinois University in 1989, shortly before my 40th birthday and dove into creating and exhibiting one series after another, pouring out my heart with gusto!

-In 2014 I trained with the Alzheimers Association of Milwaukee to learn how to facilitate their “Memories in the Making” program.
-Since then I’ve enjoyed volunteering for local caregivers on Friday afternoons.
-It has been wonderful to witness how making visual art can help people with failing memories express so much when their words allude them.
-And it’s fascinating to observe the “style” that each of these adults has maintained at their core.
-This work has encouraged me to be more experimental and inventive in my own creative problem solving.
+I trained in 2014 with the Alzheimers Association of Milwaukee to learn how to facilitate their “Memories in the Making” program.
+I enjoyed volunteering with a memory care activities group each Friday afternoon for five years until the Covid19 pandemic.
+It had been wonderful to witness how making visual art could help people with failing memories express so much when their words alluded them.
+And it was fascinating to observe the “style” that each of these adults had maintained at their core.
+This work encouraged me to be more experimental and inventive in my own creative problem solving, an ever-evolving process.